Skip to content

 1. In Tasmania, the reliability of these data is affected by the proportion of children with an unknown Indigenous status at investigation.

-These data are drawn from the Child Protection National Minimum Data Set (CP NMDS), and relate to children aged under 18 who were:
+The data used in this measure are drawn from the Child Protection National Minimum Data Set (CP NMDS) and relate to children aged under 18 who were subjects of investigations for alleged child maltreatment notifications, on a care and protection order or in out-of-home care.

 Substantiated maltreatments

-Nationally, in 2020–21, there were 14,596 Indigenous children aged 0–17 who were the subjects of substantiated maltreatments, corresponding to a rate of 43 per 1,000 Indigenous children.
-A substantiation is the result of a finalised investigation which concludes that there is reasonable cause to believe that a child has been, is being, or is at risk or significant risk of being maltreated.
+Nationally, in 2021–22, there were 13,553 First Nations children who were the subjects of substantiated maltreatments (40 per 1,000 children), meaning an investigation has determined there is reasonable cause to believe that a child has been, is being, or is at significant risk of being maltreated.

-Although the processes that each state and territory use to protect children are broadly similar, there are some important differences between jurisdictions’ legislation, child protection policies and practices that should be taken into account when making cross-jurisdiction comparisons (AIHW 2019c).
-Noting that comparisons should be made with care, the rate across jurisdictions of Indigenous children who were the subject of maltreatments ranged from 11 per 1,000 (in Tasmania) to 88 per 1,000 (in Victoria) (Table D2.12.3).
+Although the processes that each state and territory use to protect children are broadly similar, there are some important differences between jurisdictions’ legislation, child protection policies and practices that should be taken into account when making cross-jurisdiction comparisons (AIHW 2019d).
+Noting that comparisons should be made with care, the rate across jurisdictions of First Nations children who were the subject of maltreatments ranged from 11 per 1,000 children (in Tasmania) to 81 per 1,000 children (in Victoria) (Table D2.12.3).

-Figure 2.12.1: Indigenous children aged 0–17 who were the subjects of substantiated maltreatments, by primary type of maltreatment 2020–21
+Figure 2.12.1: First Nations children who were the subjects of substantiated maltreatments, by primary type of maltreatment, and by age group, 2021–22

 Care and protection orders

-Of Indigenous children who were the subject of substantiations in 2019–20, 27% (4,286) were subsequently placed on a care and protection order within 12 months.
-This differed across the jurisdictions, ranging from 11% in the Northern Territory to 53% in the Australian Capital Territory (Table D2.12.16).
+Of First Nations children who were the subject of substantiations in 2020–21, 25% (3,923) were subsequently placed on a care and protection order within 12 months.
+This differed across the jurisdictions, ranging from 9% in the Northern Territory to 44% in Victoria (Table D2.12.16).

 Out-of-home care

-This bar chart shows that 63% of Indigenous children aged 0–17 in out-of-home care were living with Indigenous or non-Indigenous relatives or kin or with other Indigenous caregivers, and 36% were in another care arrangement.
+This bar chart shows that 63% of First Nations children in out-of-home care were living with First Nations or non-Indigenous relatives or kin or with other First Nations caregivers, and 37% were in another care arrangement.

-Note: 'In another care arrangement' includes children living with non-Indigenous carers who are not relatives or kin, in residential care, in family group home and children living independently.
+Note: 'In another care arrangement' includes children living with non-Indigenous carers who are not relatives or kin, in residential care, in family group homes and children living independently.

-The proportion of Indigenous children in out-of-home care who were placed with an Indigenous relative or kin ranged from 22% of children in Queensland to 41% in the Australian Capital Territory (Table D2.12.13).
+Across jurisdictions, at 30 June 2022, the proportion of First Nations children in out-of-home care who were placed with a First Nations relative or kin ranged from 12% (in Tasmania) to 43% (in the Australian Capital Territory) (Table D2.12.13).

 Cultural support plans include details such as the child’s cultural background and actions taken to maintain their connection to culture (AIHW 2022b).
 Legislation in each state and territory determines whether children are required to have cultural support plans.

-At 30 June 2021, 17,300 Aboriginal and Torres Strait Islander children in out-of-home care were required to have a current, documented and approved cultural support plan – of these, 73% had a plan in place (AIHW 2022b).
+At 30 June 2021, about 17,285 First Nations children in out-of-home care were required to have a current, documented and approved cultural support plan – of these, 73% had a plan in place (AIHW 2022b).

 Reunification is a planned process of safely enabling a child to return to their birth parents, family or former guardian.
-For Aboriginal and Torres Strait Islander children, this can mean potentially re-establishing the closest possible connection to their family, community and culture, especially for those children who were placed with non-Indigenous carers who are not relatives or kin.
+For First Nations children, this can mean potentially re-establishing the closest possible connection to their family, community and culture, especially for those children who were placed with non-Indigenous carers who are not relatives or kin.
 Successful reunification can be measured by looking at whether the child had returned to out-of-home care within a specific period after a reunification had taken place.

 Youth justice supervision and prior contact with the child protection system